kr8s-org/kr8s/docs/client.md

 It is always recommended to create client objects via the [](#kr8s.api) factory function.
 In most use cases where you are interacting with a single Kubernetes cluster you can think of this as a singleton.

-However, the factory function dues support creating multiple clients and will only cache client objects that are created with the same arguments.
+However, the factory function does support creating multiple clients and will only cache client objects that are created with the same arguments.

 ```python
 import kr8s